 A portrait can be created for many different reasons.
 One reason is to preserve your hertiage through photographs.
 I am truly inspired to create when there is a story involved.
 I can weave elements of your background into the actual portrait with clothing, jewelry, symbols and poses.
 This mom wanted her daughter to have a tangible connection to her heritage.
 In addition, she wanted to capture the beauty of her daughter at this wonderful stage of life and celebrate their loving relationship.
 Her hertiage is remarkable and begins in Oman.
 She is a sixth generation Oman princess.

-In planning the portrait, the clothing helps tell the story.
+In planning an inspired heritage portrait, the clothing helps tell the story.
 The Indian clothing is telling a story of a very close connection with a family that lives in Pune, India.
-It is not the exact country but the theme is there.
+It is not Oman but the princess look works perfect with this shawl.